Kyuuhachi/Aureole/book/src/guide/chips.md

 ![Nevermind, it was Josette all along.](./img/chips5.webp)

-The game engine will not know to look for Tita's running sprite simply because her standing sprite is being used -- if you look a little farther down, there's another line `CharSetChipBase char[0] chip[1]`, so it'll simply use that sprite and not care which character it portrays.
+The game engine will not know to look for Tita's running sprite just because her standing sprite is being used -- if you look a little farther down, there's another line `CharSetChipBase char[0] chip[1]`, so it'll simply use that sprite and not care which character it portrays.